The Perfect 1-Week Itinerary for Exploring Kuala Lumpur with Kids

 Kuala Lumpur Tower

 In the evening, we headed up the Kuala Lumpur Tower for some incredible city views.
-Standing at 421 meters, it offers a full 360-degree view of Kuala Lumpur, including the Petronas Towers and the city lights.
-It’s a great way to see the city from above, but the wait can get long during peak hours, so it’s better to book ahead or go earlier.
+Standing at 421 meters, it offers a full 360-degree panorama of Kuala Lumpur, including the glittering Petronas Towers and the city lights spreading out in every direction.
+It’s a truly magical sight after dark, especially with kids who find the scale of it all mesmerising.
+The wait can get long during peak hours, so book ahead or aim to arrive right when it opens in the evening.

 Ticket prices: